Superrehtard/old_diaspora_wiki/Federation-Protocol-Overview.md

 Alice's pod will now transform bob's webfinger address and replace {uri} with that.
 First, bob's webfinger address is url-encoded.
 Alice will make a GET request to:
     https://bob.diaspora.example.com/?q=bob%40bob.diaspora.example.com

 Bob's webfinger server (which may be the same as bob's pod) will respond with bob's webfinger profile.
-The webfinger protocol might look something like this:
+The webfinger profile might look something like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>